derekdstratton/advice-learning/next-todo.md

 9. To better my efficiency, instead of having a static number of epochs, dynamically choose the number of epochs to keep going until you aren't learning any more

+Don't forget trying to link my previous inputs as data in the neural net! could be useful

 #### Convenience/Style
 - make it so git lfs tracks SuperMario dataset (i messed it up)